When Marriage Doesn’t Break — It Simply Becomes Expected

 Because how do you explain loss when nothing has been taken?

-The excitement disappears first — not the dramatic spark of early romance, but the quiet joy of being wanted.
+Not the dramatic spark of early romance, but the quiet joy of being wanted.
 Of feeling chosen.
-Of knowing your presence is missed when you are not there.
+Of knowing your presence is missed.

 Affection becomes predictable.